stitchfix/hamilton/developer_setup.md

 add New > Python Tests > pytest.
 You then want to specify the `tests/` folder under `Script path`, and ensure the python environment executing it is the appropriate one with all the dependencies installed.
 If you add `-v` to the additional arguments part, you'll then get verbose diffs if any tests fail.

+### Using circle ci locally

+You need to install the circleci command line tooling for this to work.
+See the unit testing algo curriculum slides for details.
+Once you have installed it you just need to run `circleci local execute` from the root directory and it'll run the entire suite of tests that are setup to run each time you push a commit to a branch in github.

 # Pushing to pypi
 These are the steps to push to pypi.
 This is taken from the [python packaging tutorial](https://packaging.python.org/tutorials/packaging-projects/#generating-distribution-archives).